imarc/handbook/frontend.md

 `calc(9 / 16 * 100%)` would output a `padding-top: 56.25%`.
 This matches the popular 16:9 aspect ratio.
 To use a different aspect ratio, `calc(height / width * 100%)` will output the proper percentage.

-### Responsive images

-Responsive image techniques allow one to serve appropriately sized images for the device a site user is using.
-Mobile devices can download a small image, and a desktop machine can download a large version of the same image.
-Imarc typically uses [lazysizes](https://github.com/aFarkas/lazysizes) on projects, as it provides lazyloading among other features, and allows for cross-browser compatibility.
-It can be included as a [node package](https://www.npmjs.com/package/lazysizes).

 ## Iconography

 ### SVG-based icons